Our Poppy Factory visit on Friday 13 May 2022

-Lost Treasures of Strawberry Hill: an exclusive guided tour on 22 October 2018
+Lost Treasures of Strawberry Hill: a private guided tour on 22 October 2018

-For the first time in over 170 years, masterpieces from a once famous collection at Strawberry Hill House have been temporarily reunited and displayed in their original positions.
+For the first time in over 170 years, masterpieces from a once famous collection at Strawberry Hill House were temporarily reunited and displayed in their original positions.
 In 1842, after Horace Walpole’s death, his collection was dispersed worldwide.
-Fromk October 2018 to February 2019, many returned home, including Joshua Reynolds’ painting of Walpole’s nieces which has been rehung in the Great Parlour.
+From October 2018 to February 2019, many returned home, including Joshua Reynolds’ painting of Walpole’s nieces which was re-hung in the Great Parlour.

-The Society organised a private guided tour of this exhibtion on Monday 22 October 2018.
+The Society organised a private guided tour of this exhibition on Monday 22 October 2018.

 July 2017: visit to Mortlake Crematorium